shubham-arora-18/shubham-arora-18/Readme.md

 ## Professional Summary

-- Google Certified Engineer, competent in coding, testing, deploying, scaling and automation of microservices in distributed systems.
-- A seasoned software developer with **7 years** of experience and a proven track record of delivering impactful solutions across various industries.
+- Lead Software Engineer with **7 years** of experience designing, developing, and scaling microservices in distributed systems and streamlining multi-tenant infrastructure.
-- Accomplished in leading, planning, standardizing, developing and delivering serverless, distributed, secure and scalable **backend+cloud** solutions.
+- Expert in delivering secure, serverless, and scalable backend, cloud, and data engineering solutions across diverse industries
+-  Proficient at creating low-latency backend systems, designing end-to-end data workflows, deploying monitoring and alerting solutions, and driving automation and standardization initiatives
 - Fast and enthusiastic learner, always open to exploring new technologies.
 Can quickly adapt to change and sees technology as a tool, not a destination.
-- Highly curious and
-motivated by a desire for global exposure and the chance to contribute to groundbreaking projects.
+- A fast learner who adapts quickly to change, values simplicity, and is driven by global exposure and the opportunity to contribute to innovative, high-impact projects.

 ## Tech Blogs on Medium